Handbook Purpose

 • Monitors certification status of registrants and takes appropriate action against the certification when apprised of adverse licensure actions

-The Registry does not:
+The National Registry does not:

 • Establish, accredit, or approve education programs for certification or recertification